-- (1) EPA Region 4 values and - (2) Values selected from among KDEP screening values, Oak Ridge sediment screening values, consensus TECs, and values in EPA's Hazardous Waste Combustor Guidance based on professional judgment
+- (1) EPA Region 4 values (or Region 5 if Region 4 values are not available) and - (2) Values selected from among KDEP screening values and ORNL sediment screening values based on professional judgment

 The ERAWG consensus NFA dose for receptors exposed to radionuclides in the aquatic environment is 0.1 rad/day.
 The sediment NFA levels for radionuclides are calculated from the NFA dose (Table A.5).
 The ERAWG consensus NFA dose for receptors exposed to radionuclides in PGDP sediment is 0.1 rad/day, which is the recommended NCRP threshold dose for aquatic receptors (1 rad/day) times a safety factor of 0.1 (NCRP 1991).
-In lieu of site-specific radionuclide relative abundance data, the PGDP NFA levels for sediment are generated using RESRAD-BIOTA, Version 1.21, for sediment for the aquatic and riparian animal receptors with the default dose adjusted to the ERAWG consensus value of 0.1 rad/day.
+In lieu of site-specific radionuclide relative abundance data, the PGDP NFA levels for sediment are generated using RESRAD-BIOTA, Version 1.5, for sediment for the aquatic and riparian animal receptors with the default dose adjusted to the ERAWG consensus value of 0.1 rad/day.
 The calculated PGDP sediment NFA levels for radionuclides are used in the same way as sediment NFA levels for chemicals.